End of Life Massage

-Noreen breathed in deep gasps the air rattled in her chest and a gurgling sound vibrated her throat.
+Noreen breathed in deep gasps.
+The air rattled in her chest and a gurgling sound vibrated her throat.
 At times there was an odor I could not put my finger on.
-I dabbed lavender oil under my nose.
-I continued the massage her skin was so paper thin.
+I dabbed lavender oil under her nose.
+I continued to massage her skin which was so paper thin,

-Thoughts started to flood my head like...The will to live is so strong even in the presence of death!
-Why would you want to stay present here being so sick.
+Thoughts started to flood my head like...The will to live so strong even in the presence of death!
+Why would you want to stay present here being sick?
 I pushed these thoughts away during the massage and have contemplated them often since.

-Back in my car I took a deep breath and thanked God for the strength and said a pray for Noreen.
+Back in my car, I took a deep breath and thanked God for the strength and said a prayer for Noreen.

-Noreen had her massage on a Thursday, she passed away on Saturday the same week.
+Noreen had her massage on Thursday, she passed away on Saturday, the same week.

 I was honored to give Noreen a massage.